mahendrapaipuri/ceems/README.md

 As discussed in the introduction, `ceems_api_server` exposes usage and compute unit details of users _via_ API end points.
 This data will be gathered from the underlying resource manager at a configured interval of time and keep it in a local DB.
+The API server has demo end points that serves mock data.

 ## CEEMS Load Balancer